 First, it can reach high efficiency levels of up to 5.18 COP, whereas other pumps usually have COP values between 3.0 and 4.0.
 The higher COP means more heat output for the same energy input.
 This saves you money on energy bills.

-Second, the pump uses a top rated and approved refrigerant, the R290 refrigerant.
+Second, the pump uses a top-rated and approved refrigerant, R290.
 This refrigerant is made from hydrocarbons and does not contribute to global warming at all.

-Next, the Ecogenica heat pump water heater emphasizes quiet operation at around 50 dB, setting it apart from other pumps that often make disruptive noises.
+Next, the Ecogenica heat pump water heater emphasises quiet operation at around 50 db, setting it apart from other pumps that often make disruptive noises.

 This offers peace of mind and confidence when making the purchase.